-It’s not clear what went wrong for Greenfab, which as recently as August was praised as one of “6 eco-minded prefab companies in Seattle” by Dwell magazine.
+It’s not clear what went wrong for Greenfab, a collection of three separate firms–Greenfab LLC, which handles design; Greenfab Homes LLC, which handles manufacturing; and Greenfab Construction–that often do business as a group under the Greenfab brand.
+As recently as August, Greenfab was praised as one of “6 eco-minded prefab companies in Seattle” by Dwell magazine.

-Swen Grau and Dirk de Pree, Greenfab’s general manager and chief financial officer, respectively, declined by phone and email to discuss customers’ complaints or the future of the company, which has a sales office in Phinney Ridge.
+Swen Grau, the general manager of Greenfab LLC, and Dirk De Pree, a principal in some of the companies, declined by phone and email to discuss customers’ complaints or the future of the companies, which have offices in Phinney Ridge.
 Although the company’s website site is still up and its 800 number remains in service, the factory in Burlington was locked at midmorning one day this week and appeared empty except for what looked like a single mod.

 Former Greenfab customers, contractors, and employees speculate that the builder became overextended after trying to ramp up its output of homes.

 MacCreary said he was told by a Greenfab employee that the troubles began in 2018 when several Greenfab customers were unable to fully pay for their mods, which halted work in the factory and backed up subsequent projects.
 “That had a domino effect,” MacCreary said.
 “They weren’t prepared for that kind of a scenario.”